The startup behind that deep-fake David Beckham video just raised $3M – TechCrunch

 Synthesia says it can reduce the need to go on set to produce video content.
 Rather than shooting a new video, it can edit existing assets to create derivative international and personalized videos.

 Rasmussen says: “Our solution allows companies to 10x their video output for a tenth of the costs of conventional production.
 A simple interview-style video can easily involve many people and extensive production costs across the organization.
-With our solution, a marketing manager at an Advertising Agency, a Fortune 1000 company or small business can create a new video from behind her screen and have it delivered back within 48 hrs.”
+With our solution, a marketing manager at an advertising agency, a Fortune 1000 company or small business can create a new video from behind her screen and have it delivered back within 48 hours.”

-The UK based startup has now raised $3.1 million, with the financing led by LDV Capital, early investor Mark Cuban, and new investors MMC Ventures, Seedcamp, Martin Varsavsky’s VAS Ventures, TransferWise co-founder Taavet Hinrikus, Tiny VC, and advertising executive Nigel Morris.
+The U.K.-based startup has now raised $3.1 million, with the financing led by LDV Capital, early investor Mark Cuban and new investors MMC Ventures, Seedcamp, Martin Varsavsky’s VAS Ventures, TransferWise co-founder Taavet Hinrikus, Tiny VC and advertising executive Nigel Morris.

-“Video production is exponentially increasing but it is extremely challenging to internationalize and easily personalize advertising, marketing, and e-learning videos across cultures,” says Evan Nisselson, General Partner at LDV Capital.
+“Video production is exponentially increasing but it is extremely challenging to internationalize and easily personalize advertising, marketing and e-learning videos across cultures,” says Evan Nisselson, general partner at LDV Capital.
 “Synthesia is leveraging computer vision and artificial intelligence to revolutionize video production for brands and creators.”

 Synthesia was founded by a team of researchers and entrepreneurs from UCL, Stanford, TUM and Foundry.
-Notably, Prof Matthias Niessner, one of the co-founders of the company, is behind some of the most well-recognized research projects in the field Deep Video Portraits and Face2Face.
+Notably, Prof. Matthias Niessner, one of the co-founders of the company, is behind some of the most well-recognized research projects in the field Deep Video Portraits and Face2Face.

-The London based startup came out of stealth in November 2018, airing their first public demo with the BBC, showcasing Synthesia technology by enabling newsreader Matthew Amroliwala speak three different languages.
+The London-based startup came out of stealth in November 2018, airing their first public demo with the BBC, showcasing Synthesia technology by enabling newsreader Matthew Amroliwala to speak three different languages.

-Their customers already include global brands such as Accenture, McCann Worldgroup, Dallas Mavericks and Axiata Group.
+Their customers already include global brands such as Accenture, McCann Worldgroup, the Dallas Mavericks and Axiata Group.

 But what about deep fakes and the potential for disinformation?